microsoftgraph/microsoft-graph-docs-contrib/concepts/java.md

 ## Console-Java-Connect code

-Before we look at the sample logic flow, take a few minutes to learn about the [sample project's structure](#sample-project-structure).
+Before you look at the sample logic flow, take a few minutes to learn about the [sample project's structure](#sample-project-structure).
 When you're ready, lets step through the logic in the sample: